andreoliwa/nitpick/README.rst

     nitpick init

-You can use it as a template to `configure-your-own-style`_.
+You can use it as a template to configure your own style.

 To fix and modify your files directly::